 15) Exercise Proper Bankroll Management.
 20 buyins at the very least for a recreational player.
 40 or 50 for a professional or semi-professional.
 This minimizes your chances of ever going broke and having to re-deposit.

 16) Play With Bad Players.
-I cannot possibly stress how important it is especially in 2014 to make sure that you are consistently playing with bad players.
+I cannot possibly stress how important it is especially in today's games to make sure that you are consistently playing with bad players.
 Winning in this game is all about playing with people who are worse than you.
 And when they are far worse than you, this is when you will really win big.
 Get these players on your table and isolate the living crap out of them.

 17) Make Sure You Are on the Left of the Bad Players.
 It isn't enough just to find the bad players.
 You also need to make sure that you are on their left as well.
 Having position makes a massive difference in your ability to tilt them and get max value when you have it.